 A screenshot of the now-deleted article on Tuoi Tre

 However, the individual in this case was never served any official notice requiring her to get tested.
-Forcibly removing her from her home, the lawyer argued, is a potential violation of the law guaranteeing personal safety and freedom of movement.
+Forcibly removing her from her home, the lawyer argued, is a potential violation of the civil rights and the law guaranteeing personal safety and freedom of movement.
 Furthermore, the fact that a child was traumatized by this blatant act only increases the gravity of the case, said Nam.

-An attorney from Hanoi, Hoang Van Huong, concurred that the clips showed a potentially illegal operation which seemed to have violated the person’s constitutional rights.
+An attorney from Hanoi, Hoang Van Huong, concurred that the clips showed a potentially illegal operation which seemed to have violated the person’s civil rights.
 He said he was very shocked to hear the child’s scream and to watch how Phuong-Lan was so rudely treated by the testing team.
-Not surprisingly, the Tuoi Tre Online article was quickly deleted soon after it ran — but not before some alert online viewers had captured and saved it.
+Not surprisingly, the Tuoi Tre Online article was quickly deleted soon after it ran — but not before some alert online viewers and human right activists had captured and saved it.

 Vo Thanh Quan, party secretary for Vinh Phu District, who was in charge of the operation, has since visited Phuong-Lan and publicly apologized to her.
 She has indicated that his apologies were acknowledged but not accepted.
 She said the authorities have taken her ID card and are planning to give her a citation for resisting taking Covid tests.
 She told a reporter that she would discuss with her lawyer what to do next.
 On a positive note, the result of her Covid test turned out to be negative.